sjhomer/openapi-trpc/etc/openapi-trpc.api.md

 // Warning: (ae-forgotten-export) The symbol "allowedOperationKeys" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
-export interface OperationMeta extends Pick<OpenAPIV3.OperationObject, typeof allowedOperationKeys[number]> {
+export type OperationMeta = Pick<OpenAPIV3.OperationObject, typeof allowedOperationKeys[number]> & Partial<OpenAPIV3.OperationObject>;
-}

 // (No @packageDocumentation comment for this package)